sequelize/cli/docs/README.md

 `sequelize db:migrate --url 'mysql://root:password@mysql_host.com/database_name'`

+If you are using PostgreSQL, then there is an optional `searchPath` query parameter to set the search path before each query.
+This is useful when you are migrating the same file into different _schemas_ (tenants).

+`sequelize db:migrate --url 'postgres://root:password@postgres_host.com/database_name?searchPath=myCustomSchema'`

 ### Configuration Connection Environment Variable

 Another possibility is to store the URL in an environment variable and to tell